Biology is the study of living things, such as animals, plants, and micro-organisms, and their vital processes.

 We are going to explore a microbiology laboratory called Biogenesis.
 It simulates the processes involved in the evolution of unicellular organisms in nature.
 The organisms that will populate this world are formed by segments of different colors and lengths.
 These segments establish the organism’s properties and are a representation of its genetic code.
 Their descendants will inherit them with the exception of random mutations that can happen in each generation.

 Installation and execution.
 First, it is necessary to have a Java Virtual Machine installed on the computer.
-Once the virtual machine is installed, download the latest version from its website and double click on the biogenesis.jar file in order to execute it.
+Once the Java virtual machine is installed, download the latest version from its website and double click on the biogenesis.jar file in order to execute it.
 Alternatively, you can right-click on the file and select Open with Java Runtime, or run it from the command line: java -jar biogenesis.jar.

 You can create new beings with a new or modified genetic code, too: World, Genetic Laboratory.